-Recommended Language-SDAAMFA, in partnership with the San Diego Museum of Art will host a discussion regarding Black life today.
+SDAAMFA, in partnership with the San Diego Museum of Art hosts a discussion regarding Black life today.
 This is a conversation that is relevant to all, regardless of race or ethnicity.
-The discussion will be led by SDAAMFA Board Chair, Gaidi Finnie and Historian/Archivist at the Tom/Ethel Bradley Center, Cal State Northridge, Keith Rice.
+A discussion led by SDAAMFA Board Chair, Gaidi Finnie and Historian/Archivist at the Tom/Ethel Bradley Center, Cal State Northridge, Keith Rice.

 When: Saturday, October 26